ArnolDADI/ArnolDADI/README.md

-- 👋 Hi, I’m @ArnolDADI
+- 👋 Hi, I’m Aditya Raj
 - 👀 I’m interested in Programming.
 OF Course!, staying fit, Badminton and Sketching
 - 🌱 I’m currently learning C, Python, SQL, PHP
 - 💞️ I’m looking to collaborate on Python Projects including but not limited to PyQt, PySide, Data Science and many more.